-&lt;sup>14 The World Bank actually uses Gross National Income (GNI) rather than the GDP to create country income groups.
+14 The World Bank actually uses Gross National Income (GNI) rather than the GDP to create country income groups.
 As an indicator, the GNI is slightly broader than the GDP.
-It includes income from citizens and businesses earned abroad and subtracts income remitted by foreigners living in the country back to their home countries: To be consistent with the tax revenue data we use, we rely on the World Bank list for fiscal year 2020.
-Low-income countries are defined as those with a GNI per capita [...] of \$1,025 or less; lower middle-income countries are those with a GNI per capita between \$3,996 and \$12,375; high-income countries are those with a GNI per capita of \$12,376 or more."
+It includes income from citizens and businesses earned abroad and subtracts income remitted by foreigners living in the country back to their home countries.
+To be consistent with the tax revenue data we use, we rely on the World Bank list for fiscal year 2020.
+Low-income countries are defined as those with a GNI per capita [...] of \$1,025 or less; lower middle-income countries are those with a GNI per capita between \$1,026 and \$3,995; upper middle-income countries are those with a GNI per capita of \$12,376 or more."

 See databank.worldbank.org/data/download/site-content/OGHIST.xls, accessed 26.04.2021.